karajones/capture/README.md

 ### Variant calling and VCF output
 [Script](https://github.com/karajones/tutorials/blob/master/scripts/vcf_script.txt) and [tutorial](https://github.com/karajones/tutorials/blob/master/vcf_variant_calling.md) for producing a single or multi-sample VCF.
 How to use whitelist, blacklists, and other tools to implement further quality control measures on the output.
 Also, how to get quick statistics from a VCF.

+### Automated fastq to VCF shell script
+[Script](https://github.com/karajones/capture/blob/master/scripts/capture_multi_vcf.sh) starts with a directory of trimmed (paired) fastqs and outputs multi-sample VCF for all the samples in the directory with one random SNP per locus.
+Determines max depth based on average depth across all sites, removes loci with indels, keeps only sites where 50% or more of individuals have data.
+Requires: bwa, samtools, picard, bedtools, bcftools, vcftools.

 ### To do:
 - Intersecting bed files to create a whitelist of loci and positions
 - Output a fasta file with variants for phylogenetic analyses